alexdesousa/alexdesousa.github.io/_posts/2020-02-12-skogsra-simplifying-your-elixir-configuration.md

 ## Required variables

 Skogsrå provides an option for making configuration variables mandatory.
-This is useful when there is no default value for our variable and Skogsrå it's expected to find a value in an OS environment variable or the application configuration e.g. given the following config module:
+This is useful when there is no default value for our variable and Skogsrå it's expected to find a value in either an OS environment variable or the application configuration e.g. given the following config module:

 ```elixir
 defmodule MyApp.Config do